 Because of these concerns, the National Highway Traffic Safety Administration (NHTSA) says that "using a mobile phone while driving [should] be defined in legal terms as an activity on par with the effects of tiredness or alcohol."
 In other words, alcohol, sleep deprivation, and cell phones all have an equally negative impact on a person’s ability to drive safely.
 Whether or not you drive distracted, getting hit by a distracted driver could cause your car insurance rates to skyrocket.
 If this has happened to you, compare car insurance quotes to see if you can lower your rates.

 The rise of voice command technology, voice to text features, and systems that read your texts or emails aloud have lulled many drivers into a false sense of security.
-Because you don’t have to take your eyes off the road or your hands off the wheel, using these features shouldn’t be as dangerous as directly engaging with your device.
+You don’t have to take your eyes off the road or your hands off the wheel.
+So using these features shouldn’t be as dangerous as directly engaging with your device.

 Unfortunately, this is demonstrably false.
 Several recent studies have established that features such as these are just as distracting as using a cell phone with your hands, and taking your eyes off of the road.
 The fact that drivers are having a conversation at all distracts them enough to make their reaction time slower and overall awareness at the wheel dramatically lower.

 What’s more, the cognitive load created by using hands free technology often engages users mentally at a higher level than manual cell phone usage.
-Add the fact that much of this technology is not 100 percent reliable, and you have drivers becoming frustrated or confused while trying to use features like voice to text, distracting them further.
+And the much of this technology isn't 100 percent reliable.
+So you have drivers becoming frustrated or confused while trying to use features like voice to text, distracting them further.
 With their mind on their call or text, they are likely to make driving mistakes, or react slower to sudden dangers.

 Voice command technology, voice-to-text, and systems that read your texts or emails aloud have lulled many drivers into a false sense of security.
 Because you don’t have to take your eyes off the road or your hands off the wheel, using these features shouldn’t be as dangerous, right?